abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 1. How can you bypass firewall? or IDS ?
 1. What is Fragmentation attack ?
 1. How can Fragmentation be used as DoS Attack ?
 How can this be avoided or handled ?
+1. Mention few types of DoS Attacks .
+1. How do you distinguish between legitimate traffic and attack traffic during DDoS Attack ?
 1. Besides firewalls, what other devices are used to enforce network boundaries?
 1. What is a honeypot?
 1. What is the difference between an HIDS and a NIDS?
 Exmaples of both.